LucasOM-XeThey/OliveiraMelo-Lucas-EUH3205/media_files/_media_metadata/PDFAusArticle.Schleswig-Holstein.Dispute.md

 name: AusArticle.Schleswig-Holstein.Dispute
 media_type: pdf

-_title: The Goulburn Herald and Chronicle, Saturday, Nov 25, 1865
+_title: "Extract: The Goulburn Herald and Chronicle, Saturday, Nov 25, 1865"
 description: An Australian Newspaper article about the dispute between Prussia and Austria over Schleswig-Holstein following the Second Schleswig War
 creator: The Goulburn Herald and Chronicle
 _date: Nov.
 25, 1865